jxcore/jxcore/doc/api/jxcore-feature-packaging-code-protection.markdown

 ##### absolute and relative paths

-Each of single entry provided to `-add` or `-slim` may represent either an absolute path or path relative to current working directory.
+Each single entries provided to `-add` or `-slim` may represent either an absolute path or path relative to current working directory.
 Below example defines for the `-slim` option the same path in 3 ways (2 relative and 3rd absolute), which is of course redundant, however illustrates the subject:

      > jx package helloworld.js "Hello World" -slim out,./out,/users/me/folder/out